envygeeks/jekyll-docker/images/beta/README.md

 not install them unless there is a `gem` or `bundle` error, and if there is then we will try to install before trying to install gems again.

+### If you are using an `.apt` file.

+You can convert your `.apt` file to an `.apk` file but we will do our best to convert your apt file for you automatically unless you have both then we we will just use your apk over apt.
+Visit: http://pkgs.alpinelinux.org if you would like to search for your package.
+If it's only available in testing then you can do package@testing in your `.apk` file to trigger it from that repo.

 ## Running

 ```sh